mussrya/Cycle-analytics/README.md

 ### Development

 Want to contribute?
-Once I have finalised the first version release I will be open to suggestions.
-The README.md will be updated accordingly when the time is right!
+Feel free to submit a pull request.

 ### Todo's

-See the public Trello board here: https://trello.com/b/xgTHXbhR/cycleanalytics
+See the public Trello board here for the current tasks & bugs outstanding: https://trello.com/b/xgTHXbhR/cycleanalytics

 ### License